VSU-Web-Services/tuition-calculator/README.md

 ### Tuition Calculator Technical Functions

-- costs of tuition is stored within the .js file.
+- values of tuition is stored within the .js file.
 Residency and housing are calculated within the DOM using Angular.
-   - Depending on what values are selected an in-state or out-of-state invoice is displayed in the Summary Tab
+   - Depending on what values are selected an in-state or out-of-state invoice is displayed in the Summary Tab.
+Both values must be selected for the Summary Tab to show.
    - If housing is on campus, user selects room, dorm and meal plan options.
 Those values are added into the Summary Tab through Angular.
 - The misc and materials fees are preliminary calculated with JQuery through a function that goes through checked boxes, tallies and hides value until user goes to the Summary Tab
 - The Summary Tab calculations are completed within the DOM.

+- Toggle fullview is handled by JS for cross-platform compatibility -function `toggleFull` switches fullscreen off or on.
+This is implemented in Vanilla JavaScript for legacy support and cross-platform compatibilty.
+	-`mobile-menu btn-toggle nav` is enabled by default to fit within the constraints of the iframe in the current CMS.

 	---